NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/NewInteractionWidgetForTransformsMarkups/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
      If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Created [installer](https://1drv.ms/u/s!Al0lwIPqdM2dgql4-5NkWigrmjeU8A?e=lIHd2H) for a version of 3D Slicer containing the new widget.
+1. Created installer for a version of 3D Slicer containing the new widget.
+(See link in "Background and References" section).
 2. Created [PR](https://github.com/Slicer/Slicer/pull/7562) to integrate changes into 3D Slicer.

 # Illustrations